garzdan/eva-interpreter/README.md

 The variable expressions supported by EVA are the following:

+- declaration: `(var <name> <value>)`

-- Variable declaration: declares a variable in current scope.
+declares a variable in current scope.
 The expression returns the value of the declared variable.

 > Example
 > ```
 > (var foo 10)  //10
 >```

+- assignment: `(set <name> <value>)`

-- Variable assignment: assigns a value to a variable already existing in the environment (scope) chain.
+assigns a value to a variable already defined in the environment (scope) chain.
-The expression returns the value assigned to the variable, or an error if the variable does not exist.
+The expression returns the new value assigned to the variable, or an error if the variable does not exist.

 > Example
 > ```
 > (set foo 20)  //20
 >```

+- look-up: `(<name>)`

-- Variable lookup: lookup a variable value by traversing the environments (scope) chain to resolve the variable identifier.
+look-up a variable value by traversing the environments (scope) chain to resolve its identifier.
 The expression returns tha value of the variable, or an error if the variable is not defined.

 > Example
 > ```